What does the Bible say about the Trinity? Part 2

 Thou believest that there is one God; thou doest well: the devils also believe, and tremble.
 (James 2:19)

-Now that we have established that there is one God, we need to establish that the Father, Son and Holy are God.
+Now that we have established that there is one God, we need to establish that the Father, Son and Holy Spirit are God.
 We will explore the oneness of the Father, Son, and Holy Spirit and conclude our study of the trinity in part 3 of this series.

 <<Trinity Part 1 ———- Trinity Part 3>>